w3develops/w3Develops/README.md

 ## About

-W3Develops is an open source website.
+W3Develops is an open source community.
 The template for this website is released under the MIT license, which means you can use it for any purpose, even for commercial projects.

 * https://w3develops.org
 * https://youtube.com/w3develops